andrewyu47/portfolio/docs/case-studies/ix-ai-council.md

 ## 🛠️ The Solution: The IX AI Council

-I founded the **IX AI Council** to serve as the central governance and enablement body, bridging the gap between Engineering, Legal, and Content.
+I founded the **IX AI Council** to serve as the central governance and enablement body, bridging the gap between Engineering, Legal, and Content Experience.

 ### 1. Governance & Tool Selection
 We moved from ad-hoc usage to a sanctioned tech stack.